Powerlearnproject/se-day1-assignment-ALcr8/README.md

 Software engineering is crucial in the technology industry so as to optimize software development processes, reducing development time and costs, so as to ensure that software products meet the required quality standards.

 Identify and describe at least three key milestones in the evolution of software engineering.
+Milestones include the development of programming languages (e.g., Fortran, C, Python, Java etc), the establishment of software engineering as a discipline in the 1960s, and the advent of structured programming in the 1970s.

 List and briefly explain the phases of the Software Development Life Cycle.